0x444454/Commodore-6309/README.md

 At the moment, the 6309 Kernal ROM only sets up the VIC-II and prints some characters on screen.
 Exciting! ;-)
-Ahem... better demos will come in the future.
+Ahem... better demos will come in the future, but first the 6510 RDY signal must be translated more accurately to prevent random VIC-II DMA conflicts.

 ![6309 running](media/2024-10-05_6309_running.jpg)